Heart rate variability: Myocardial dysfunction

 A reduced HRV has been observed consistently in patients with cardiac failure.
 In this condition characterized by signs of sympathetic activation such as faster heart rates and high levels of circulating catecholamines, a relation between changes in HRV and the extent of left ventricular dysfunction was reported.
 In fact, whereas the reduction in time domain measures of HRV seemed to parallel the severity of the disease, the relationship between spectral components and indices of ventricular dysfunction appears to be more complex.
 In particular, in most patients with a very advanced phase of the disease and with a drastic reduction in HRV, an LF component could not be detected despite the clinical signs of sympathetic activation.
 This reflects that, as stated above, the LF may not accurately reflect cardiac sympathetic tone.

 Liver cirrhosis

 Liver cirrhosis is associated with decreased HRV.
 Decreased HRV in patients with cirrhosis has a prognostic value and predicts mortality.
 Loss of HRV is also associated with higher plasma pro-inflammatory cytokine levels and impaired neurocognitive function in this patient population.

 Sepsis

 HRV is decreased in patients with sepsis.
 Loss of HRV has both diagnostic and prognostic value in neonates with sepsis.
 The pathophysiology of decreased HRV in sepsis is not well understood but there is experimental evidence to show that partial uncoupling of cardiac pacemaker cells from autonomic neural control may play a role in decreased HRV during acute systemic inflammation.
+(Decreased HRV is generally lower in inflammatory conditions).